Ivy Benson: Honours

 Benson was made an honorary fellow of Leeds Polytechnic in 1988, the only significant honour she received during her lifetime.

 In 2011, she was commemorated by Leeds Civic Trust with a blue plaque placed at her childhood home in Cemetery Road, Holbeck.

+Benson's name is one of those featured on the sculpture Ribbons, unveiled in 2024.

 Cultural references

+She is mentioned in the 'Grieg's Piano Concerto, by Eric Morecambe' comedy sketch, featuring Andre Previn, shown on The Morecambe and Wise Show (BBC) in 1971.

 In 1984, The Silver Lady, a play by Liane Aukin based on Benson's life, was staged at the Birmingham Repertory Theatre.

-Benson and her band have been suggested as a possible basis for Alan Plater's TV film The Last of the Blonde Bombshells and play Blonde Bombshells of 1943, in which a woman reunites her wartime all-female band.
-She is also mentioned in the 'Grieg's Piano Concerto, by Eric Morecambe' comedy sketch, featuring Andre Previn, shown on the BBC 'Morecambe and Wise' show, in 1971.
+Benson and her band have been suggested as a possible basis for Alan Plater's TV film The Last of the Blonde Bombshells (2000) and play Blonde Bombshells of 1943, in which a woman reunites her wartime all-female band.